 Consent is knowing, voluntary and clear permission by word or action to engage in mutually agreed upon sexual activity or contact.
 In order for consent to be valid, the parties involved must understand the "who, what, when, where, why and how" of their sexual interaction.
 Silence does NOT necessarily mean consent.
 If consent has not CLEARLY been given, it is the responsibility of the person who wants to engage in the sexual activity to make sure that consent has been given.

 - Consent to one form of sexual activity does NOT mean consent to any other form of sexual activity. - Prior consent does NOT imply consent to the present or future. - Consent can be withdrawn at any time during the sexual activity. - Consent CANNOT be given by anyone under the age of 18. - Drinking alcohol does not excuse you from your responsibilities under the policy.
 If you have sex with someone who is too drunk to give consent, you are violating the policy.
-If you have sex with someone without their clear consent, it is sexual assault and a felony.
+If you have sex with someone without their clear consent, you may be in violation of the law and University Policy.
 Being under the influence of alcohol or drugs does NOT excuse violations of this policy.
 You are responsible for your behavior regardless of the circumstances.